Sara Learns Manners

 Sara Learns Manners (Swedish: Sara lär sig folkvett) is a 1937 Swedish comedy film directed by Gustaf Molander and starring Tutta Rolf, Emma Meissner and Aino Taube.
 It was shot at the Råsunda Studios in Stockholm.
 The film's sets were designed by the art director Arne Åkermark.

 Synopsis

 Sara works as a maid in the middle-class Haller family, a widow and her three grown-up children.
-When Sara unexpectedly inherits a fortune from a rich uncle in Australia, Madame Haller believes she is still to naive to go out in the world with her newfound wealth and convinces her to stay as a guest in their house until they can teach her how a lady should behave.
+When Sara unexpectedly inherits a fortune from a rich uncle in Australia, Madame Haller believes she is still too naive to go out in the world with her newfound wealth and convinces her to stay as a guest in their house until they can teach her how a lady should behave.